 Rescue Services That Evolved Into the Coast Guard:

 This piece involves a little historical education in understanding the importance of the three rescue services that started at the beginning of our Nation’s history and eventually evolved into our current Coast Guard.
-The Lighthouse, Revenue Cutter, and Life Saving Services were these three early services.
+These early services were the Lighthouse, Revenue Cutter, and Life Saving Services.
 After all, if it wasn’t for these services in place, many of our ancestors might not have been able to immigrate to this country safely, and shipping and trade would have been challenging to navigate through the many storms along the coast.
 Although under different organizations, these same types of services became prevalent in many other countries, and expansion through trade and shipping continued from the late 18th century into the twentieth century.

 The Lighthouse Service

 New England has arguably the most dangerous coastline in the world.
-The first lighthouse, Boston Harbor lighthouse, in Massachusetts, was built in 1716.
-By the time the Constitution had become the law of the land in 1789, twelve lighthouses were already built in the United States.
+The first lighthouse, Boston Harbor lighthouse in Massachusetts, was built in 1716.
+By the time the Constitution became the law of the land in 1789, twelve lighthouses were already built in the United States.
 At this time, lighthouse control passed from the states to the federal government’s Treasury Department as the US Lighthouse Service.

 Lightships were also used in the late 1800s as mobile floating lighthouses at dangerous locations or in busy shipping channels where building a lighthouse was impossible.